Pressure causes problems: Florida State defeats LSU football 45-24 in season opener

 This year, the Seminoles were able to capitalize on every hole in LSU’s offense and defense, quickly extinguishing any success the Tigers did find.
 Florida State took the game 45-24.
 Opening games have proven to be a point of contention for LSU.
 The Tigers haven’t won their opener since the 2019 national championship season against Georgia Southern.

-LSU football’s high expectations took a hit in Week 1, losing 45-24 to Florida State.
+LSU football’s high expectations took a hit in Week 1 when the Tigers fell to Florida State 45-24.

 While first game jitters on both sides of the ball seemed to play a hand in countless first half mistakes, Florida State eventually pieced together the talent that it knew it had.
 LSU, however, did not.